-Entering the general election as the unopposed Republican candidate for State Representative in the 99th was the culmination of a lifetime of organizational involvement, and service.
-Born in Hot Springs, Arkansas, Susan was an energizer from her earliest years.
-A committed cheerleader in High School, Susan's squad saw their role as more than spirit leaders.
-They shaped the school culture.
-She went on to TCU, in Fort Worth, Texas, where she studied communications, with a business minor and graduated with honors.
-Susan served as the President of KKG Sorority, and served on Student Foundation with her soon-to-be husband Cary.
+Her decision to serve the district was the culmination of a lifetime of organizational involvement, and service.
+Susan received a BA from TCU, in Fort Worth, Texas, where she graduated with honors in communications, with a business minor.
+She served as the President of KKG Sorority, and on Student Foundation with her soon-to-be husband Cary.
 They both served in leadership of a large campus Bible Study.

-After 3 years in Advertising and Marketing, Susan served as a case worker with Big Brothers and Big Sisters before transitioning to the role of full time mother to her four children.
-Three international moves added spice to the Humphries’ life including the adoption of two children from Brazil.
-During their school-age years Susan was an active Bible study leader, and volunteer in a variety of ways before returning to coach the award-winning Trinity Academy Cheerleading squad for six years.
+After 3 years in Advertising and Marketing, Susan served as a case worker with Big Brothers and Big Sisters in Wichita before transitioning to full time homemaking for her four children.
+Three international moves added spice to the Humphries’ life, including the adoption of two children from Brazil.
+Susan was an active Precept Bible study leader, and volunteer before coaching the award-winning Trinity Academy Cheerleaders for six years.